sanjucs/ml-tools/notes/dl/normalization.md

 # Normalization techniques

 ![Normalization](/notes/dl/assets/normalization.jpg)
-*Figure 1: Figure shows different normalization techniques on a tensor with shape (N, c, H, W).
-Image credits: [Group Normalization](https://arxiv.org/pdf/1803.08494)*
+*Figure 1: Figure shows different normalization techniques on a tensor with shape (N, C, H, W).
+[Image credits]:[Group normalization](https://arxiv.org/pdf/1803.08494)*
 ## Batch normalization

 Batch normalization is a technique for normalizing the output of the previous layer, ensuring the mean and variance are 0 and 1, respectively.
 This helps to speed up the training and mitigates the vanishing and exploding gradient problems.